Best Light Roast Coffee Brands in 2020

 The result is a bright coffee with a medium body that is low in acid for a light roast, making it exceptionally smooth and easy drinking.

 The dominant flavor profile is nutty, with undercurrents of caramel sweetness.
 Vibrant aromas of vanilla and hazelnut accompany such features.
-It’s so good that we cant help but call it the best light roast coffee.
+It’s so good that we can’t help but call it our best light roast brand.

 We’ve also reviewed Lifeboost coffee in one of our video reviews.
 Check it out here:

-A top-of-the-line single-origin bean usually comes with a price tag to match.
-Still, the Ethiopian Sidamo Guji coffee from Fresh Roasted Coffee is the rare exception, making it our pick for the best value light roast coffee this year.
+A top-of-the-line coffee bean from Ethiopia usually comes with a price tag to match.
+Still, the Ethiopian Sidamo Guji coffee from Fresh Roasted Coffee is the rare exception, making it our pick for the best value light roast whole bean coffee this year.

 The growers choose their beans carefully and sustainably, considering origin, flavor profile, and quality.
 Afterward, they roast the beans in a specialty Loring Smart Roaster, which offers enhanced roasting precision while cutting carbon emissions by up to 80%.